WingsUpete/AliveCellTrackingAlpha/README.md

 finish
 ```

-To check the detailed implementations, visit the *Github* page of our project.
+To check the detailed implementations, visit the [***GitHub***](https://github.com/WingsUpete/AliveCellTrackingAlpha) page of our project.

-The timeline of our implementations is as follow:
+The implementation process is as follow:

 1. Implement basic multi-tracker function.
 2. Dig out the parameters and divide them into an individual file - `Config.py`.